xiaoxiae/Clis/03-data/README.md

 A dictionary containing the data of all of the holds.

 ## `models/`
-A folder containing the models of the holds in the `obj` format.
-Each should be:
+Contains folders corresponding to each of the scanned sets.
+Each contains:

-- properly sized to correspond to the real world
+- a properly sized model in the `obj` format, centered on the screw hole
-- having correct origin (either in the middle or in some screw hole)
-- facing upwards
+- the `mtl` material settings file
+- the `jpg` texture file
+- (optionally) a `report.pdf` file that describes the model parameters